 You’ll need that EIN and your business registration documents to open a bank account.
 It can be tempting to just run photo booth business finances through your personal bank account, but mixing accounts “pierces the corporate veil” and can impact your liability protection.

-We’ve touched on some of the equipment you’ll need like a booth, camera or tablet, lighting, computer and photo booth software, and green screen.
-You may also want a printer, paper, and ink to create keepsakes for your customers.
-Or you can use an online service for your printing needs.
+We’ve touched on some of the assets and equipment you’ll need, like a booth, camera or tablet, lighting, computer, photo booth software, and green screen.
+You may also want a printer, paper, and ink to create keepsakes for your customers, or you can use an online service for your printing needs.

 Some photo booth businesses are learning that the data they can get from people is worth more than the fees they earn being present at events.
-In that case, great contact management software is a necessity.
+In that case, contact management software is another necessity.

-Consider how the people coming through your photo booth at events could become word of mouth advertisers for your business.
-If they share pics taken in your booth on their online presences, could they tag your business?
+Consider how the people coming through your photo booth at events could become word-of-mouth advertisers for your business.
+If they share pictures taken in your booth on their online profiles, could they tag your business?
 Could you incentivize them to do so by offering a larger print or a takeaway?
 You could also connect with local event planners so they know to reach out to you during their next big shindig.

-Starting a new photo booth business is a low-cost, immediate reward endeavor with little education or training required.
-The industry was growing well before COVID and is set to rebound when special events start up again.
-Now is a good time to do your homework and prepare to launch your own photo booth business.
+Starting a new photo booth business can be a low-cost, immediate-reward endeavor with little education or training required.
+Now’s a good time to do your homework and prepare to launch your own photo booth business.
 If you want to keep your startup costs low, remember that we can form your new LLC for free (+ state fee).